runtimeverification/iele-semantics/iele-syntax.md

 IELE Textual Syntax
 ===================

 Here we define the textual syntax of IELE assembly code.
 The syntax represented here has some syntactic sugar which is removed by the assembler.
 However, a fragment of this textual encoding is used by the semantics to express the rules of the language itself.
+The [iele-examples](iele-examples) directory contains various sample IELE contracts such as a [simple open auction contract](iele-examples/simpleOpenAuction.iele) and a [forwarding wallet contract](forwardingWallet.iele).

 Names and Literals
 ------------------